 - Name, current and permanent home addresses, telephone number, and e-mail addresses

 - 2. College, major, and classification

 - 3. Current enrollment status

-- Dates of attendance
+- 4. Dates of attendance

 - 5. Degrees and dates of graduation

-- College honors
+- 6. College honors

 - Verification of student's participation in recognized student activities

 - 8. Posting of individual student's grades (and interim class evaluations by code number)

 - Anticipated date of graduation based on completed hours

 - 10. Weight and height of athletic team members

 - 11. Photograph

-Confidential Information: This is all other information contained in the student's educational record and can be released only upon the written consent of the student, the exceptions as defined in the Family Educational Rights and Privacy Act of 1974 (see FERPA section), as amended, which waive prior student consent are covered in the section.
+Confidential Information: All other information contained in the student's educational record is considered confidential information and can be released only upon the written consent of the student.
+Exceptions as defined in the Family Educational Rights and Privacy Act of 1974 (see FERPA section), as amended, which waive prior student consent are covered in the section.